5 Landscaping Tips to Help Avoid Foundation Problems

 Check The Grade Around Your Foundation

 The slope of your property is very important.
 If the soil used for landscaping is higher than your foundation, water will seep under your property.
-As a general rule of thumb, property owners should have a 9-10” drop for the first 10’ of soil around your home in order to protect it.
+As a general rule of thumb, property owners should have a 9-10” drop for the first 10’ of soil around your home to protect it.
 This means that the slope of your property should be approximately 3-5%.
 Without proper grading, the soil around your foundation will erode over time and leave your structure vulnerable to the ill effects of moisture.

 For more information about how to protect your foundation through landscaping, just contact a foundation repair contractor and ask them for advice.
 If you suspect you may have foundation trouble, you may wish to schedule an inspection.